 Best Black Bean Soup

 Years ago, my good friend, Antoinette shared this best black bean soup recipe with me.
-It’s a little more involved and requires more steps so try making it with your preteens and teens.
-It calls for different cooking procedures that will help them become a more experienced cook—chopping, sautéing, mincing, pureeing, and more.
+It uses different cooking procedures that will help your children/grandchildren become a more experienced cook—chopping, sautéing, mincing, pureeing, and more.
 Note the add-ons at the end of the recipe—they turn a simple soup into a gourmet meal!